 Below is a listing of our current places of engagement in our community.

 We serve over 12,000 meals a year through our justice & compassion ministries, many to the homeless and underfed.
 The food, as much as it’s needed is only the occasion for the greater gift of community and relationship shared by those who serve and those who receive.
 In reality, we all do a little of each.

 Friday Night Homeless Ministry – Liberty Plaza Park, Ann Arbor

-We do.
-We are the volunteers of the Ann Arbor Vineyard Homeless Ministry who recognize the dignity of each person by taking God’s kingdom banquet to the streets every Friday evening of every month, of every year since 2006.
+The volunteers of the Vineyard Church of Ann Arbor’s Homeless Ministry recognize the dignity of each person by taking God’s kingdom banquet to the streets every Friday evening of every month, of every year since 2006.
 Volunteers load up a van with food, beverages, grocery bags and clothing, and head to Liberty Plaza Park in downtown Ann Arbor for food and fellowship.

 Sunday Meal – Hope Center Ypsilanti